Sorry, you need to enable JavaScript to visit this website.

 How to make Fruit Cake

-• Step 2: Grease an 8 square cake tin with 1/2 tsp butter.
-Dust with 1 tbsp flour.
+• Step 2: Grease an 8 square cake tin with 1/2 tsp butter and dust it with 1 tbsp flour.

 • Step 3: Heat sugar in a pan till it melts and becomes brown.
 Add warm water to make caramel syrup and keep aside.